 8. The Nation of Domination

 From a period in time that the WWE seems to want to forget.
 Of course, I’m talking about “The Attitude Era”.
-That extremely popular chunk of time between 1996 and the early 2000s when the WWF/E brand was everywhere.
-However, there was that slightly awkward period where Vince McMahon’s wrestling organization was transitioning into what he would inevitably call “crash TV”.
+That extremely popular chunk between 1996 and the early 2000s when the WWF/E brand was everywhere.
+However, there was that slightly awkward point where Vince McMahon’s wrestling organization was transitioning into what he would inevitably call “crash TV”.
 Part of that stumbling block was The Nation of Domination, a black “militant” wrestling stable featuring powerhouse Farooq, Olympian Mark Henry, D-Lo Brown, the man that would later be popularized as “The Godfather”, and…The Rock.
 Yes, currently the biggest superstar in the world, Dwayne “The Rock” Johnson got roped into a weekly race conversation on national television.
-One where the exceptionally popular Degeneration X were their main oppoistion.
+One where the exceptionally popular Degeneration X gave them push back.
 It was awkward, it was often inappropriate, but it also could be pinpointed as the moment Johnson found some trajectory as a showman.
-The Nation of Domination was an understandably short-lived experiment, but it gave birth to the smack talking, animated persona that would catapult The Rock’s career in the the world of wrestling.
+The Nation of Domination was an understandably short-lived experiment, but it gave birth to the smack talking, animated persona that would catapult The Rock’s career in the world of wrestling.